EnFlexIT/EnergyAgents/README.md

 # Develop your own Energy Agents
-* **Setting up your development environment:** To develop your own Energy Agents and extend the AWB example project, requires to install the above described example project and the *Eclipse IDE for Java EE Developers*.
+* **Setting up your development environment:** To develop your own Energy Agents and extend the AWB example project, requires to locally install the above described example project and the *Eclipse IDE for Java EE Developers*.
 [A more detailed description can be found here.](https://enflexit.gitbook.io/agent-workbench/getting-started)